Zach's writing ranges from matters of gardening, cooking, aquariums, and fish to more niche topics like coin collecting.

 - Paint the entire background with a heavy coat.
 Cover all exposed styrofoam with the sealer/color mixture.

-- For realistic color, add shadows and highlights with different shades of the sealer/color mixture after the first coat has been allowed to dry for 1 hour.
+- For realistic color, add shadows and highlights with different shades of the sealer/color mixture after the first coat has been allowed to dry for one hour.

 - Once you're satisfied with the color, allow the background to dry for three days!
 This drying time is recommended by the Drylok Sealer and should not be rushed.
 After three days of drying, the background will not leach any toxins and is completely safe for aquarium use.

 - To secure the background to the aquarium, use dabs of silicone between the background and aquarium wall to lock it in place.
 Allow the silicone to dry completely!
-Another 2 days wait.
+This will be a two-day wait.

 Once the silicone holding the background to the aquarium has dried, you're ready to fill your tank!
 The process all in all takes around a week to complete, but the results are well worth it!
 You'll have compliments flying in with the sight of your new background.
 I hope that you've enjoyed my article on how to make a fish tank background.
 If you have any comments or questions, please leave them for me below.
 I'll try my best to respond promptly!

 I'll leave you all with some pictures from my aquariums.
 Although I no longer have them, I can't help be reminded of the good old fish days.